opulencephp/Opulence/app/rdev/views/README.md

   1. `RDev\Views\Compilers\SubCompilers\ISubCompiler $subCompiler`
   2. `int|null $priority`
-    * If your sb-compiler needs to be executed before other compilers, simply pass in an integer to prioritize the sub-compiler (1 is the highest)
+    * If your sub-compiler needs to be executed before other compilers, simply pass in an integer to prioritize the sub-compiler (1 is the highest)
     * If you do not specify a priority, then the compiler will be executed after the prioritized sub-compilers in the order it was added

 Let's take a look at an example that converts HTML comments to an HTML list of those comments: